Royal United Hospital

-The Royal United Hospital (RUH) is a major acute-care hospital in the Weston suburb of Bath, England, which lies approximately 1.5 mi west of the city centre.
-The hospital has 565 beds and occupies a 52 acre site.
-It is the area's major accident and emergency hospital, with a helicopter landing point on the adjacent Lansdown Cricket Club field.
-The hospital is operated by the Royal United Hospitals Bath NHS Foundation Trust.
+The Royal United Hospital (RUH) is a major acute district general hospital in the Weston suburb of Bath, England, which lies approximately 1.5 mi west of the city centre.
+The hospital has 565 beds and occupies a 52 acre site, which it shares with the Royal National Hospital for Rheumatic Diseases.
+The hospital provides a comprehensive range of acute services including accident and emergency, paediatrics and maternity.
+There is a air ambulance landing point on the adjacent Lansdown Cricket Club field.

+The hospital was formed in 1826 by the union of two 18th-century charitable hospitals in Bath, and moved to its current location in 1932.
+It is operated by the Royal United Hospitals Bath NHS Foundation Trust.

 History

 Founding

 The Royal United Hospital takes its name from the union of the Bath Casualty Hospital founded in 1788, and the Bath City Dispensary and Infirmary founded in 1792.
 The Casualty Hospital was founded in response to the serious injuries sustained to labourers working on the buildings which were being constructed in the city.
 The Dispensary and Infirmary developed from the Bath Pauper Scheme, a charity founded in 1747 to provide medical treatment for destitute persons in Bath.

 The combined institution opened in a building designed by John Pinch the elder in Beau Street as the Bath United Hospital in 1826.
 It was awarded the title "Royal" by Queen Victoria in 1864 when a new wing, named the Albert Wing after the recently deceased Prince Consort, opened.
 This building was later occupied by Bath College.